Last updated on 5 May 2023

 1

-For Asians, BMI ≥37.5 kg/m2 OR BMI ≥32.5 kg/m2 with conditions like Type 2 Diabetes Mellitus, hypertension, lipid disorder, fatty liver, polycystic ovarian syndrome, obstructive sleep apnoea and metabolic syndrome.
+• For Asians, BMI ≥37.5 kg/m2 OR BMI ≥32.5 kg/m2 with conditions like Type 2 DM, hypertension, lipid disorder, fatty liver, polycystic ovarian syndrome, obstructive sleep apnoea, and metabolic syndrome.

-Consider referring to specialists or to tertiary-based obesity/ weight management programmes should surgery be considered.
-Depending on the procedure, the mean weight loss after 10 years ranged from 14 to 25%.
+Consider referring to specialists or to tertiary-based obesity/weight management programmes if surgery is considered.
+Depending on the procedure, the mean weight loss after 10 years ranged from 14 to 25%.5

 The following data fields should also be documented in GPs' case notes as part of good clinical practice for all patients enrolled to their practice.

-Submission of data fields marked with asterisks* is required for subsidy claims and Healthier SG payments.
+Submission of data fields marked with asterisks* are required for Healthier SG Annual Service Fee payments.

 1. Weight*